comcaptain/study/angular7/memo.md

   //...
   heroes: Hero[];

-  // This would create a private property constructor(private heroService: HeroService) { }
+  // This would create a private property.
+If you want to use this service outside, e.g. in component html, then you should declare it as public constructor(private heroService: HeroService) { }

   loadHeroes(): void {